EntelectChallenge/2021-Galaxio/game-engine/game-rules.md

 * X Position - The x position on the cartesian plane
 * Y Position - The y position on the cartesian plane

+### PlayerObjects

+The PlayerObjects list contains all player objects on the map.
+The list contains of a guid for each object and the objects data.

+The order of the data will not change, and is as follows:
+* Size - The radius of the object
+* Speed - The speed it is able to move at
+* Heading - The direction it is looking towards
+* GameObjectType - The type of object
+    * 1: Player
+* X Position - The x position on the cartesian plane
+* Y Position - The y position on the cartesian plane
+* Active Effects - Bitwise effects currently on affect of the bot
+    * This is a cumulative bit flag, represented by:
+        * 0 = No effect
+        * 1 = Afterburner active
+        * 2 = Asteriod Field
+        * 4 = Gas cloud
+    * For example, if a ship has all three effects the active effect will be 7.

 ## The Commands